So what are you going to do this week with this emotional storm looming? You may not realize it, but you do have options.

 You can prepare for it.
 (Recomended)

-It’s true you can’t control the existence of this holiday or how others will be celebrating it, but you can make a plan to help yourself get through it.
+It’s true you can’t control the existence of this holiday or how others will be celebrating it, but you can make a plan for yourself to help you get through it.
 You don’t have to sit by and let Cupid’s arrows pierce right through you, or be at the mercy of advertisers or a date on the calendar.

 Do you know someone else who does not have anyone to celebrate them this year?
 Maybe you can send them flowers or drop a card in the mail.